AWSCognitoIdentityProviderAdminInitiateAuthRequest

 A map of custom key-value pairs that you can provide as input for certain custom workflows that this action triggers.

-You create custom workflows by assigning AWS Lambda functions to user pool triggers.
-When you use the AdminInitiateAuth API action, Amazon Cognito invokes the AWS Lambda functions that are specified for various triggers.
+You create custom workflows by assigning Lambda functions to user pool triggers.
+When you use the AdminInitiateAuth API action, Amazon Cognito invokes the Lambda functions that are specified for various triggers.
 The ClientMetadata value is passed as input to the functions for only the following triggers:

 Pre signup